Smile Point Dental Victoria

 Can You Get a Filling Instead of a Root Canal?

-Is Dental Filling a Viable Substitute to Root Canal Therapy?
+Is a Dental Filling a Viable Substitute for Root Canal Therapy?